tv-indicator-page">

 Step 5: Backtesting and Optimization

-Run backtests, evaluate metrics, and optimize inputs to improve performance consistency.
+Run backtests, evaluate the core metrics, and optimize your inputs to improve performance consistency.

 Step 6: Real-Time Alerts

-Add alertcondition to enable notifications and automation triggers:
+Add alertcondition or alert() logic to enable notifications and automation triggers.

 //@version=5